Song Selection: 6 Must-Ask Questions to Create a Worship Set

 From introducing new online giving tools to providing check-in Kiosks for your children’s ministry, you will run into common barriers to technology adoption in your church.

-To help you overcome these potential obstacles, here are the most common barriers to adopting technology you’ll come up against in your church.
+To help you overcome these potential obstacles, it's essential for you to know Bible verses about technology.
+In the meantime, here are the most common barriers to adopting technology you’ll come up against in your church.

 Is the leadership of your church on board with your proposal?